 Fund Financial Statements Fund financial statements report detailed information about the Authority.
 The focus of governmental fund financial statements is on major funds rather than reporting funds by type.
 Each major fund is presented in a separate column.
-Non-major funds are aggregated and presented in a single column.
 The Authority only has one fund of which is considered a major governmental fund.

 Governmental Funds All governmental funds are accounted for using a flow of current financial resources measurement focus and the modified accrual basis of accounting.
 With this measurement focus, only current assets and current liabilities generally are included on the balance sheet.
 The statement of revenues, expenditures, and changes in fund balance reports on the sources (revenues and other financing sources) and uses (expenditures and other financing uses) of current financial resources.
 This approach differs from the manner in which the governmental activities of the government-wide financial statements are prepared.
-Governmental fund financial statements therefore include reconciliation with brief explanations to better identify the relationship between the government-wide financial statements and the statements for the governmental funds on a modified accrual basis of accounting and the current financial resources measurement focus.
+Governmental fund financial statements therefore include reconciliation with brief explanations to better identify the relationship between the government-wide financial resources measurement focus.
 Under this basis, revenues are recognized in the accounting period in which they become measurable and available.
 Expenditures are recognized in the accounting period in which the fund liability is incurred, if measurable.

 Revenues - Exchange and Non-Exchange Transactions On a modified accrual basis, revenue is recorded in the fiscal year in which the resources are measurable and become available.
 Available means that the resources will be collected within the current fiscal year or are expected to be collected soon enough thereafter to be used to pay liabilities of the current fiscal year.
-Generally, available is defined as collectible within 90 days.
+Generally, available is defined as collectible within 45 or 60 days.

-Non-exchange transactions, in which the Authority receives value without directly giving equal value in return, include the special tax assessments.
-Revenue from these special tax assessments is recognized in the fiscal year in which the taxes are received.
+Non-exchange transactions, in which the Authority receives value without directly giving equal value in return, include the payments received from the CFDs.
+Revenue from these payments are recognized in the fiscal year in which the payments are received.